hasibzunair/unconventional-wisdom/README.md

 ## What is it about?

 Sixth place solution to kaggle bengali handwritten digit recognition.
 Achieved 97.606%.
-A VGG16 architecture pre-trained on imagenet as a baseline with fine tuning and data augmentation.
+A VGG16 architecture pre-trained on imagenet used as a baseline with hyperparameter tuning, fine tuning intermediate layers, data augmentation and test time augmentation.

+The unconventional approach led to surprising results which caught Jeremy Howard's attention which he ended up [tweeting about](https://twitter.com/jeremyphoward/status/1050427625011703808)!

 ## Data Set
 * [Numta DB](https://www.kaggle.com/c/numta/data)